 Regional Priority Areas

 The Moore Charitable Foundation supports land, water, and marine protection and community services and programs in the United States and abroad.
-Nationally, Moore Charitable works with groups that unite our partners and further conservation, clean energy, and clean water initiatives across the country.
+Nationally, Moore Charitable works with groups that unite our partners and further conservation initiatives across the country.

 Long Island